legumeinfo/pandagma/README.md

 # pandagma
-Generate pan-gene sets, given a collection of genome assemblies and corresponding gene models.
+Generate pan-gene sets, given coding sequences and corresponding gene models, from a set of related accessions or species.

-The pandagma.sh script generates pan-gene clusters, given input consisting of genome assemblies and gene models (GFFs) for a collection of accessions and/or closely related species.
+The pandagma.sh script generates pan-gene clusters, given input consisting of coding sequences and gene models (GFFs) for a collection of accessions and/or closely related species.
 The script drives several programs that do the primary work of clustering, identifying synteny, and additional searches and refinements.
 The other programs are: mmseqs, dagchainer, mcl, and vsearch.